|

 Pedro

-has beautiful landscapes and paradisiacal beaches,
+has beautiful landscapes and paradisiacal

-Sassandra and see the hippos.
+river from Sassandra and see the

 It is also an old colonial town.